Saucony Cohesion TR 6 Review Facts

 This is a shoe that is certainly made for the trail, but its features are toned down enough that it can also be used as a road running shoe

 .
 The outsole is created with a triangular lug design and durable rubber.
-However, this outsole is not so trail specific that it can't take you on the road as well.
+However, this outsole is not that trail specific that it can't take you on the road as well.
 One of the strengths of this shoe is also one of its weakness: it is fine for either road or trail, but it isn't great for either.

 This is an older iteration of the the Cohesion line

 .
-The good news there is that you can find this shoe for much cheaper then you'll find the newest model.
+The good news is that you can find this shoe for much cheaper then you'll find the newest model.
 Since this is the Cohesion TR 6, you can find it for way under one hundred dollars, while some of the newer models, like the Saucony Cohesion TR 9,

 will run you much higher.

 I wouldn't take this shoe on your more extreme trail adventures.
 The traction along the bottom of these shoes is good for the groomed trail or even the slightly wild one, but not for the most extreme of terrains.
-The underfoot features a triangular lug layout which protects the runner from slippery and uneven terrain.
+The underfoot features a triangular lug layout which protects the runner from the slippery and uneven terrain.

 Expect a decent level of flexibility from this shoe.
 Even though it is a heavier shoe, runners reported that the shoe does not feel cumbersome and actually does not feel as heavy as it actually is.
 The midsole contains the IMEVA foam which tends to be lighter and cushier than some other midsole options.
 The outsole, though it does contain lugs, it's extremely rugged which adds to the lighter, more flexible feel to the shoe.